"Start here" page for programming: a general FAQ

 Q: I want to be hired for a software engineer position.
 What should I do?

 Go to Glassdoor(-like) websites and search for the desired position.
 Write down the common skills the companies from 20+ listings want("required skills").
 The more listings you review, the more reliable data you'll have.
-See what is the top 3(or 5) skills they want.
+See what are the top 3(or 5) skills they want.
 Learn them.
 Create some side projects that can prove you have those skills.
 Apply for the positions.
 Get hired.

 First of all, pick a domain that seems interesting to you: web development, mobile dev, game dev, hardware, IoT, etc. If you don't know, see I don't know what domain I want to try.